A Delicious Chocolate Cracknell Recipe: School Edition

 My mother even made this for my birthday cake when I was a child.
 I was distraught when I asked her for the recipe and she told me that she had lost it.
 Fortunately, I managed to find it through a friend, and here it is!
 It tastes just as I remember it.

-- 85g Rice Krispies/Rice bubbles: These are little bits of puffed toasted rice that make a popping sound when you put milk on them.
-This crispiness is very important because it is what makes Chocolate Cracknell so satisfying to eat!
+Note: Rice Krispies are little bits of puffed toasted rice that make a popping sound when you put milk on them.
+This crispiness is very important, because it is what makes Chocolate Cracknell so satisfying to eat!
 Do not use sugar puffs.
 They will not work!

 How to Make Chocolate Cracknell